anaellle/CrossSpeciesIC/README.md

 1. `data_preprocessing.ipynb`: inspired by the script `Vignettes/frog_zebrafish_embryogenesis/dataloader.ipynb`, I load each anndata object and apply the modification required to run SATURN including adding the species name, filtering the cells and the genes, putting the gene name as the `.var_names`.
 This script also create for the human and mouse 3 other objects each being one specific cell type among *GABAergic*, *Glutamatergic* and *Non-Neuronal*.
 All the objects are save in the directory `Vignettes/frog_zebrafish_embryogenesis/data`.
 2. `gene_names.ipynb`: get human information from ensembl, not needed.
-3. `protein_embeddings/gpe_human_mouse.ipynb`: based on the `protein_embeddings/Generate Protein Embedding.ipynb` script, download the reference proteom for mouse and human and generate the embeddings files.
-Before generating the embeddings files, `gpe_human.sh` and `gpe_mouse.sh` need to be runned, it requires to download the [ESM repository](https://github.com/facebookresearch/esm) and `checkout commit` [839c5b82c6cd9e18baa7a88dcbed3bd4b6d48e47](https://github.com/facebookresearch/esm/commit/839c5b82c6cd9e18baa7a88dcbed3bd4b6d48e47).
+3. `protein_embeddings/gpe_human_mouse_fly.ipynb`: based on the `protein_embeddings/Generate Protein Embedding.ipynb` script, download the reference proteom for mouse and human and generate the embeddings files.
+Before generating the embeddings files, `gpe_human.sh`, `gpe_mouse.sh` and `gpe_fly.sh` need to be runned, it requires to download the [ESM repository](https://github.com/facebookresearch/esm) and `checkout commit` [839c5b82c6cd9e18baa7a88dcbed3bd4b6d48e47](https://github.com/facebookresearch/esm/commit/839c5b82c6cd9e18baa7a88dcbed3bd4b6d48e47).

 ### Running SATURN